Saint Paul, the most accomplished Apostolic Father

 5. Most important theologian of the early church

-It appears Paul was the most educated (or intelligent).
-After all, he was a student of the great Gamaliel, a leading authority in the Sanhedrin (Acts 22:3).
-The others did not have formal education except maybe for Matthew, Luke, and Joseph of Arimathea.
+Brilliant and knowledgeable, Paul was a student of Gamaliel, an esteemed teacher of Jewish law and an elder of the Sanhedrin (Acts 22:3).
+The rest of the apostles did not have formal education except Matthew, Luke, and Joseph of Arimathea.